NixOS/rfcs/rfcs/0054-support-levels-and-tiers.md

 Platform maintainer groups (PMGs) should exist for each supported platform (group).
 A single platform tuple may be covered by the scope of multiple PMGs (if one e. g. maintains x86 platforms and one maintains musl platforms).

 For lower support tiers (`core`, `bootstrap`) a PMG may only consist of a few individuals that can be CCed on relevant issues/PRs.
 If maintainers become irresponsive over extended periods of time, they may be removed from the group.
-There shall be lower limits on the number of active maintainers in the PMG for each support level (Note that this requirement is mostly to guarantee responsiveness for important platforms, since most breakage is expected to be detected using CI):
+There shall be lower limits on the number of active maintainers in the PMG for each support tier (Note that this requirement is mostly to guarantee responsiveness for important platforms, since most breakage is expected to be detected using CI):

 * `core`: 1 maintainer
 * `bootstrap`: 2 maintainers